the-nerdling/shutter_speed_tester/README.md

 The shutter speed tester is a project which goal is to design and build a tool that allows to test the shutter speed accuracy of a film camera

+UPDATED FROM ORIGINAL:

+I've shortened the case
+Added holes for a USB C panel mount https://www.ebay.com.au/itm/276324421089 Added a hole for a 5mm status LED
+Added a hole for the reset button
+Changed the cable output on the housing
+Changed the sensor hole to 5mm and tweaked the cable hole

 When people passionated with old film cameras want to use their camera to shoot film, this sometimes results in an over or an under exposed film.